gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 # DTLS messages over SCTP User Messages  {#dtls-user-message}

-When DTLS in SCTP has completed theinitialization, that is after PVALID message has been sent for triggering,
+When DTLS in SCTP has completed the initialization, that is after PVALID message has been sent for triggering,
-DTLS messages for the Handshake DTLS connection, i.e. that are not DTLS records containing protected SCTP chunk payloads, will be sent as SCTP user messages using the format defined below.
-A DTLS handshake message may be fragmented by DTLS to a set of DTLS records of a maximum configured fragment size.
+DTLS messages for the Handshake DTLS connection, i.e. that are not DTLS records containing protected SCTP chunk payloads, will be sent as SCTP user messages using the format defined in {{sctp-dtls-user-message}}.
+A DTLS handshake
+message may be fragmented by DTLS to a set of DTLS records of a maximum configured fragment size.
 Each DTLS message fragment is sent as a SCTP user message on the same stream where each message is configured for reliable and in-order delivery with the PPID set to DTLS Chunk Key-Management Messages
-{{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+{{I-D.draft-ietf-tsvwg-sctp-dtls-chunk}}.
 These user messages MAY contain one or more DTLS records.
 The SCTP stream ID used MAY be any stream ID that the ULP already uses, and if not known Stream 0.
 Note that all fragments of a handshake message MUST be sent with the same stream ID to ensure the in-order delivery.

 The DTLS instance SHOULD NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
-Note: If the DTLS implementation supports configuring a MTU larger than the actual IP MTU it MAY be used as SCTP provides reliability and fragmentation.
+If the DTLS
+implementation supports configuring a MTU larger than the actual IP MTU it MAY be used as SCTP provides reliability and fragmentation.